olegtarasov/NativeLibraryManager/Readme.md

 `LibraryManager` extracts your dependencies to current process' current directory. **This is the only reliable way to use `[DllImport]` on all three platforms.**

 If your current directory isn't writable, you are generally out of luck.
-You can still use explicit library loading on Windows and Linux, but on
-MacOs you are screwed.
+You can use an overload of `LibraryManager`'s constructor which accepts a custom target directory, but then you need to do one of the following:

+1. Ensure that target directory that you specify is discoverable by system library loader.
+The safest bet is to ensure it's on your `PATH`
+**before the whole process starts**.
+2. Enable explicit library loading with `LibraryManager.LoadLibraryExplicit` (read the next section for details).
+**This will not work on MacOs.** If your target path is not discoverable by system library loader, `dlopen` will succeed on MacOs, but your
+P/Invoke calls will fail.
 This problem can be mitigated by manually resolving function pointers, but this approach is not yet implemented in this library.

 ## Explicit library loading

 **Warning!
-Explicit library loading on MacOs IS USELESS, and your P/Invoke call will fail unless library path is discoverable by system library loader (by setting `LD_LIBRARY_PATH` before running your app, for example).**
+Explicit library loading on MacOs IS USELESS, and your P/Invoke call will fail unless library path is discoverable by system library loader (by adding target path to `LD_LIBRARY_PATH` or `PATH` before running your app, for example).**

 In previous versions of `NativeLibraryManager` the default behavior was to explicitly load every file using `LoadLibraryEx` on Windows and `dlopen` on Linux (explit loading wasn't implemented for MacOs).
 This approach was quite rigid and caused at least two problems: